Paternity Lawyer in Rochester, NY

 Experienced Rochester Family Law Attorney Helping Parents Establish Paternity in New York

 In the state of New York, paternity must be established when a child is born to unmarried parents.
 That means if you have a child with your unmarried partner, you will have to establish paternity for the father to be legally recognized.
 This is important for both mothers and fathers.
 Mothers need to establish paternity to receive child support, and fathers must establish paternity to get custody or visitation rights.
 Also, establishing paternity can help the father build a relationship with his child.

 This might sound like a confusing process, but The Cimino Law Firm can walk you through it.
 We have helped mothers and fathers establish paternity for more than 20 years, and we are here to help you as well.

-It all begins with a free phone consultation.
+It all begins with a confidential phone consultation.
 Call us today to find out more about establishing paternity in New York.

 What Is Acknowledgment of Paternity (AOP) ? – When Both Sides Agree

 If you and your partner are not married and have a child, you can sign and submit an AOP.
 This form establishes paternity.
 The father’s name is then put on the child’s birth certificate.

 Unfortunately, some fathers sign AOPs, only to later realize they are not the father.
 The AOP can be vacated within 60 days of filing.
 Sometimes, though, the father does not realize the child is not his until the 60 days have passed.
 The AOP can still be vacated at that point, but it must be on the grounds of duress, a material mistake of fact, or fraud.
 It is critical to have legal counsel at your side if you need to vacate an AOP.
 This will help you reach the desired outcome.